AIgree

 Broad content license

-"you grant us a non-exclusive, transferable, sub-licensable, royalty-free and worldwide licence to host, use, distribute, modify... your content"
+"“you grant us a non-exclusive, transferable, sub-licensable, royalty-free, and worldwide license”"

 negative ●●●●○ from: terms